andreaperaltro/image-tweaker/README.md

 # ImageTweaker

-A modern web application for real-time image processing and manipulation.
+A modern web application for real-time image processing and manipulation, featuring a robust set of image effects and filters that run entirely in your browser.

+## Live Demo

+Visit [https://image-tweaker.vercel.app/](https://image-tweaker.vercel.app/) to try the application.

 ## Features

 - **Color Adjustments**
-  - Hue shift
+  - Hue shift (-180° to +180°)
-  - Saturation
+  - Saturation (0-200%)
-  - Brightness
+  - Brightness (0-200%)
-  - Contrast
+  - Contrast (0-200%)
-  - Posterize
   - Invert colors

 - **Blur Effects**